 Instructions

 - Add yeast to warm milk.
-Stir and set aside for 10 minutes.
+Stir and set aside for 10 minutes.2 cups warm milk (110-110 degrees F, 38-43 C), 2 packages dry active yeast

-- Using an electric mixer, beat egg and egg yolks until they are light and fluffy.
-Add sugar, butter, brandy, and salt and beat well.
+- Using an electric mixer, beat egg and egg yolks until they are light and fluffy.1 large egg, 3 egg yolks

 - Add a third of the flour to the sugar mixture, and mix until the flour is almost mixed in, but some flour is still visible.Add half of the milk-yeast mixture.
 Once the milk is mostly mixed in, add half of the remaining flour mixture, and mix until the flour is almost mixed in.Add remaining milk-yeast mixture and stir.Add remaining flour mixture.
 Replace the beater with a dough hook, and knead on low for 2=3 minutes, scraping sides a couple of times.
 The dough should be soft and swishy, but not very sticky.
-If it does not pull away from the sides, or it seems too sticky, add an additional half cup of flour.If you do not have a stand mixer, turn dough onto a floured surface and knead until the dough is soft and no longer sticky.
+If it does not pull away from the sides, or it seems too sticky, add an additional half cup of flour.If you do not have a stand mixer, turn dough onto a floured surface and knead until the dough is soft and no longer sticky.7-7 ½ cups all-purpose flour

 - Punch dough and turn onto a floured surface.Roll the dough into a ¼-inch rectangle.
 Using a 3-inch biscuit cutter, cut the dough into circles and place on a sheet of parchment paper.Gather dough scraps and knead together into a ball.
 Roll out the remaining dough into a ¼-inch rectangle and continue to cut circles.
 Repeat until all dough is used.Let rise for 30 minutes, until double in size.